 The project is estimated to offset 48,000 tonnes of greenhouse gas emissions annually, generating enough electricity to power more than 10,000 Alberta homes.

-The total capital cost of the project is expected to approach $60 million, bringing an important source of direct and indirect economic activity to the Town of Strathmore and surrounding Wheatland County.
+The total capital cost of the project is expected to be in the range of $50 million to $55 million, bringing an important source of direct and indirect economic activity to the Town of Strathmore and surrounding Wheatland County.

-The project would be constructed in one phase and operated for a period of 30 years, and beyond.
-It is anticipated that site construction would start in the spring of 2020, with construction completed and the facility operational in the fall of 2020.
+The project is being constructed in one phase and will be operated for a period of 30 years, and beyond.
+It is anticipated that construction will be completed and the facility operational in early 2022.

 The project will tie directly into the local FortisAlberta electricity distribution grid, benefitting Town residents, businesses, and the local community generally, with the use of clean, renewable power during daytime periods.